davidjwalling/jen/docs/STM32CubeIDE-1.8.0-Win10-Configure.md

 <hr><table><tr><td><img src="../images/STM32CubeIDE-1.8.0-Win10-Configure-029.png"></td></tr></table><hr>

 30. Use the "Project" | "Close Project" menu item to close the project.
 Archive your project folder to save your work.
-We are now ready to replace our sample code with logic to perform TCP and UDP network I/O in the next part.
+We are now ready to replace our sample code with logic to perform network I/O in the next part.